shashankpatil28/kalakaari-ai-solution/master-ip/server/README.md

 ## Local Development Setup

 Follow these instructions to get the application running on your local machine for development and testing.
+All commands are run from the `master-ip/server/` directory.

 ### Prerequisites